promundo/IMAGES/wp-content/plugins/login-sidebar-widget/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to `Login Widget Settings` and set some optional options.
 It's really easy.
 4. Go to `Login Widget Settings -> Login Logs` to check the user login log.
-4. Go to `Appearance->Widgets` in available widgets you will find `Login Widget AFO` widget, drag it to chosen widget area where you want it to appear.
+4. Go to `Appearance->Widgets` in available widgets you will find `Login Widget` widget, drag it to chosen widget area where you want it to appear.
 5. You can also use shortcodes to insert login form in post or pages. [login_widget title="Login Here"]
 5. Now visit your site and you will see the user login form.